kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## AI Can Follow the Exact Application Instead of Guessing the Framework
+## AI Can Follow the Exact Application Instead of Guessing the Framework { #ai-follow-application }

 This is particularly important for framework debugging because AI models are prone to plausible generalization.